What is OWASP and the OWASP Top 10?

 OWASP Top 10 Web Application Security Risks

-Although the Veracode Platform detects hundreds of software security flaws, we provide a razor focus on finding the problems that are “worth fixing.”
+Although the CA Veracode Platform detects hundreds of software security flaws, we provide a razor focus on finding the problems that are “worth fixing.”
 The OWASP Top 10 is a list of flaws so prevalent and severe that no web application should be delivered to customers without some evidence that the software does not contain these errors.

 The following identifies each of the OWASP Top 10 Web Application Security Risks, and offers solutions and best practices to prevent or remediate them.